parkervg/grammar-guide/README.md

   - OpenAI, Anthropic etc. - as long as you can provide some `generate(prompt: str) -> str` function!
 - Efficient re-use of KV cache for all CausalLM Transformer models
   - Optimistic, speculative decoding = no need to manually update to support new tokenizers
+- Visualization and logging of grammar corrections
+- Token healing to ensure high probability continuations

 ## Examples